12 Highest-Paying Side Hustles That Won’t Burn You Out

 Average hourly wage: $75 - $200 per signing

-Notaries are licensed professionals who witness and verify signatures on legal documents like loan agreements, real estate paperwork, and business contracts.
-Mobile notaries in particular bring their services to clients, meeting them at homes, coffee shops, or offices.
+Notaries are licensed professionals appointed by a state official who witness and verify signatures on legal documents like loan agreements and real estate paperwork.
+Mobile notaries in particular bring their services to clients, meeting them at homes or wherever they happen to be.
+If you've ever bought a house, you might've had one come to you for urgent mortgage and deed paperwork.

 How to get started: Research the notary commission requirements in your state (usually via your Secretary of State’s website or the National Notary Association).
-You’ll typically need to complete an application, pay a small fee, and pass a brief exam.
+You’ll need to complete an application, pay a small fee, and pass a brief exam.
 Once approved, get a notary seal and logbook, then start offering mobile or remote services.

 Where to find gigs: Post your reel and apply to jobs on ACX.com (Amazon's Audiobook Exchange), Findaway Voices by Spotify, and Voices.com.
 You can also find freelance voiceover gigs on Fiverr, Upwork, and in podcast or indie author communities on Reddit and Facebook.